Convex fair partitions into an arbitrary number of pieces: Proof for arbitrary

 then there exists a partition $C = C_1\cup \dots \cup C_p$ into convex bodies of equal area, such that

 \end{lemma}

-\begin{proof}[Proof of Theorem \ref{theorem:main} assuming the lemma] Let $\phi_1$ be the perimeter single-valued function.
+\begin{proof}[Proof of Theorem \ref{theorem:main} assuming Lemma \ref{lemma:function-to-function}] Decompose $m$ into primes, $m=p_1p_2\dots p_n$.
+Let $\phi_1$ be the perimeter single-valued function (or any continuous function of a convex body contained in $K$).
 Apply the lemma to $\phi_1$ and $p_1$ to obtain $\phi_2$.
-Then apply the lemma to $\phi_2$ and $p_2$ and so on, where $m=p_1\cdots p_n$ is the decomposition of our given $m$ into primes.
+Then apply the lemma to $\phi_2$ and $p_2$ and so on.
 The final function $\phi_{n+1}$ will be a nice mutlivalued function of a convex body.

 From the intermediate value theorem, there exists $y\in (-1,1)$ such that